 During times of financial uncertainly and crisis, it is common for fraudsters to try to capitalize on people’s fear and insecurity.
 Currently, there are many reports of fraud surrounding unemployment benefits in Massachusetts.
 Here is what you should know and be aware of regarding this scam.

-Letters Claiming to be from The Commonwealth of MA Department of Unemployment Assistance
+Communications Claiming to be from The Commonwealth of MA Department of Unemployment Assistance

 The fraudsters using this tactic are most likely using personal information obtained from previous data breaches, such as the 2017 Equifax Breach, that they can purchase on the black market and are hoping that someone will log in and give all their personal information.
 The dollar amounts posted in these letters also look enticing, especially to someone who might have fallen on hard times during the COVID-19 pandemic.